The papers were donated by Elinor Miller Greenberg in 2006.

 Although the emphasis of the collection is on Greenberg’s professional life in education, there are also autobiographical materials, such as her personal writings, which give insight into the new roles she played and saw other women playing, as they entered and re-entered an expanded, changing, and unfamiliar workforce.

-This collection contains administrative files, presentations, reports, project files, books, publications, photographs, media, and press clippings.
+This collection contains administrative files, presentations, reports, project files, books, publications, photographs, media, press clippings.
+Materials continue to be aquired.